news News

 June 2023

-“If development is to be meaningful, then the voices of the most disadvantaged in society must be heard and heeded, and civil society and media must be free to hold the powerful to account,” Khan said in her report on freedom of expression and sustainable development to the Human Rights Council.
+“If development is to be meaningful, then the voices of the most disadvantaged in society must be heard and heeded, and civil society and the media must be free to hold the powerful to account,” Irene Khan, the UN Special Rapporteur on freedom of opinion and expression says in her report on freedom of expression and sustainable development to the Human Rights Council.

 “Those who dare to speak truth to power or shine the light on human rights violations, illicit financial flows, tax evasion, corruption and illegal exploitation of natural resources are being gagged, threatened, prosecuted, attacked or killed with impunity,” Khan said.